wangjianze96/BlogsBackup/markdown_files/vivado-installation.md

 These days I was trying to help another guy to construct a time-to-digital converter using FPGA.
 So I needed vivado to build the circuit netlist and run some simulation.
 I actually have already installed vivado on my PC and we also have vivado available on the cluster.
 But I wanted to try to install vivado on Linux by myself.
-So I wept out my Arch Linux and reinstall Ubuntu on my office PC.
+So I swept out my Arch Linux and reinstall Ubuntu on my office PC.
 Then I tried to install vivado.
 The previous steps run perfectly, but after downloading and installation, it was performing a step called "generating installed device list" and then it stucked.
 I first thought maybe it's some kind of permission issue, so I canceled the installation and reinstalled